jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstarts/speech-to-text-from-microphone-langs/objectivec-macos.md

 [!INCLUDE [License notice](~/includes/cognitive-services-speech-service-license-notice.md)]

-The Cognitive Services Speech SDK for Mac is distributed as a framework bundle.
+The Cognitive Research Technologies Speech SDK for Mac is distributed as a framework bundle.
 It can be used in Xcode projects as a [CocoaPod](https://cocoapods.org/) or downloaded from https://aka.ms/csspeech/macosbinary and linked manually.
 This article uses a CocoaPod.

 ## Create an Xcode project